deoxyribose/deoxyribose.github.io/_posts/2022-6-14-neuro-symbolic.md

 [Credit: Josh Tenenbaum](https://www.slideserve.com/victoria/ucsd07-powerpoint-ppt-presentation)

 The ones highlighted in red are _tufas_.
 Can you spot other tufas among the objects?
-What would a tufa look like viewed from above?
-What if the lighting was coming from below, and was blue in color?
-If you held a tufa by the "roots" (I'm sure you know what I mean) and spun it around in a circle, what would happen to the other end?
-What sound would a tufa make if you dropped it on the floor?
+Can you imagine what a tufa looks like viewed from above?
+Do you think a tufa is hard and unyielding, or soft and elastic?
+If you held a tufa by the "roots" and spun it around in a circle, what could happen to the other end?
+Would a tufa float in water, or sink?

 Most likely you can answer all these questions without too much trouble.
-Perhaps you're not exactly certain of the answers, but you have a rough idea.
-In general, you can probably make good guesses about various properties of tufas.
+Perhaps you're not exactly sure of the answers, but you have a rough idea.
+In general, you can probably make good guesses about various properties of tufas, and what would happen to one in different hypothetical scenarios.

 In recent debates about how to develop artificial intelligence, two viewpoints dominate.
 Proponents of the scaling hypothesis argue that deep learning is on track to acquire all the cognitive abilities featured by human intelligence, all we need is to scale it up.
 Opponents argue that deep learning is lacking in some fundamental ways, which mere scale cannot overcome.
 According to them, adding symbolic reasoning, causality, and program induction are the next step.